spacemeshos/protocol/hare/README.md

 * validate that all messages are of type commit
 * validate that all (commit) messages state the same iteration number
 * uniqueness of sender across all commit messages
-* validate that all messages state the same set (in the implemntation the set is optimized-out of the commit message and attached to the certificate only once)
+* validate that all messages state the same set (in the implementation the set is optimized-out of the commit message and attached to the certificate only once)

 #### Proposal & SVP Validation